Mạc Hồng Quân

-Mạc Hồng Quân (born 1 January 1992) is a Vietnamese professional footballer who plays as an attacking midfielder and as a forward for V.League 2 club Quy Nhơn United and the Vietnam national football team.
+Mạc Hồng Quân (born 1 January 1992) is a Vietnamese professional footballer who plays as an attacking midfielder and as a forward for V.League 2 club Hưng Yên.
+Born in Vietnam and grew up in Czech Republic, he played for the Vietnam national team between 2013 and 2017.

 Early life

 Born in Hải Dương, Hong Quan migrated to Czech Republic with his family in 2000 at the age of 8.
 As a child, he played with FK Tachov, before joining AC Sparta Prague in 2007.

 Club career

 AC Sparta Prague B

 Hồng Quân began his professional career with the B squad of AC Sparta Prague.
 He captained the club during 2011–2012.

 FLC Thanh Hoa

 Hồng Quân made his highly anticipated debut in the V.League 1 when he signed with FLC Thanh Hóa before Matchday 12 of the 2013 season.
 However, after a poor start to the 2014 V.League 1 season, Thanh Hóa released Hồng Quân.

 International career

 In June 2012, Mạc Hồng Quân was invited to train with the Vietnam U22 by the Vietnam Football Federation after being scouted by the Vietnam U19's coach Mai Đức Chung.
 He was selected for the final roster for the 2013 AFC U-22 Championships qualifiers.

 On 15 September 2014, the underdogs Vietnam thrash Iran 4-1 in shock win in the men's football event of the 2014 Asian Games.
 Hong Quan assisted the first and scored the second goal after passing two Iran defenders before defeating goalkeeper Sedghi.
 He was praised by the Vietnamese media for his movement and ability to find space in dangerous areas.

 Hong Quan was part of Vietnam's squad in the 2014 AFF Championship.